exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 ## 1. Fetch a translation, ignoring the quality

-The free service only provides translations that are currently in our _datastore_.
+The free service only provides translations that are currently in the _datastore_.

 Implement a method `free(text)` that provides free members with translation that already exist in the _datastore_.
 Ignore the quality and forward any errors thrown by the API.